prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 This step is where various testing processes are happening:

-- internally: regression testing with canonical extensions, regression testing in multiple environments, and exploration testing (incl. by the contributing teams)
+- internally: regression testing with canonical extensions, regression testing in multiple environments, and exploration testing (including by the contributing teams)
 - community: the Developer Advocacy team updates the pre-release announcement so the community can give the RC a try

 ### RC2 (RC1 + 1 week)